 Use a sunscreen that is made with zinc oxide or titanium dioxide which is much safer than chemical SPFs that contain oxybenzone and octinoxate, because several countries already banned sunscreens that contain these chemicals.

 There is a healing process that takes place between the inflammation stage and the repair stage.The body needs time to produce new collagen.
 Therefore, you will notice some improvement gradually over time.
 They become more visible in a few weeks.
 The final results take three To six Months After Your Last Treatment.

 Micro-Needling Post Care Instructions will be given to you to take home.

 How Long Is The Needle Facial Treatment?

-Usually it takes an hour.
-It may take a bit longer depending on the area we are treating.
+Usually it takes an hour, but may take a bit longer depending on the area(s) we are treating.